 People in transparent marriages also tend to keep short accounts; they discuss issues as they arise, rather than letting resentment build until all past grievances come rushing out at once.

-4. Transparency in marriage makes each partner’s expectations clear
+4. It makes each partner’s expectations clear

 Most people who hide things in a relationship don’t do so because they want to hurt their partner.
-On the contrary, people hide or lie about things because they don’t want to hurt or disappoint their spouse.
+On the contrary, people hide or lie about things because they don’t want to hurt or disappoint their spouses.

 Oftentimes, however, these people are operating on a false understanding of what their partner actually expects from the relationship.